- Generic search/Exact-match search

 This constant is used to optimize the speed in Client/Server mode.

-Caution: in this case, poor performance may occur on huge data files.
+Caution: in this case, performance issues may arise for large files.

 This variable cannot be used.

 Locks are managed only on HFSQL Client/Server data files or on data files handled by a Native Connector.
 An HFSQL Mobile record cannot be locked.
 Indeed, the operating system of Pocket PC does not allow you to lock records.